AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Results

 \section{Results}

-\subsection{AfriMTEB results}
+\subsection{AfriMTEB Results}

-\paragraph{Smaller sized E5 variants have comparable performance to Gemini Embedding} Despite being listed under small models ($<1$B), the E5 family matches or surpasses the proprietary model on average \afrimteb{} score. \afriefive{} attains the best macro average at 62.4, edging out \textit{Gemini embedding} (60.6) and \mefive{} (61.3) in \autoref{tab:multi_lang_afrimteb}.
+\paragraph{Smaller-sized E5 variants have comparable performance to Gemini Embedding.} As shown in \autoref{tab:multi_lang_afrimteb}, despite being small models ($<1$B), the mE5 family matches or surpasses the proprietary model, gemini embedding 001, especially on bitext mining (i.e., Btxt). \afriefive{} attains the best macro average at 62.4, edging out \textit{Gemini embedding} (60.6) and \mefive{} (61.3).
 This indicates that strong multilingual coverage and targeted adaptation can outweigh model size or access to proprietary training data.
+Paired bootstrap tests in Appendix~\ref{app:statistical_significance} show that the overall macro improvement of \afriefive{} over \mefive{} is statistically significant on AfriMTEB-Full.

+\paragraph{AfriE5 and mE5 excel on bitext mining and clustering.} On bitext mining, \mefive{} and \afriefive{} have comparable performance of $85$ points, both are far ahead of other opens and the API baseline (\textit{Gemini embedding} at 72.2).
+For clustering, \afriefive{} leads with 62.9 and \mefive{} is next (61.9), while larger models and Gemini embeddings are behind.
+These families reward models that learn language-agnostic semantic spaces with robust cross-lingual alignment, which appears to be a particular strength of the E5 lineage.

+\paragraph{AfriE5 improves reranking with cross-lingual training dataset and knowledge distillation.} Although the base model \mefive{} records a reranking score of 61.9, \afriefive{} raises this to 64.0.
+It also surpasses Gemini embedding 001 (63.4) on the same task (Table~\ref{tab:multi_lang_afrimteb}).
+This improvement can be attributed to the training recipe, where \afriefive{} leverages knowledge distillation from the \textsc{BGE-m3} cross-encoder in addition to contrastive supervision.
+The result suggests that incorporating reranker-derived soft labels enhances cross-lingual alignment for ranking-style objectives.

-\paragraph{Gemini Embedding excels on classification tasks over E5 variants} While E5 variants lead overall, \textit{Gemini embedding 001} is strongest on most classification-style families: single-label classification (50.0 vs.\ 49.8 for \mefive and 49.7 for \afriefive), multi-label classification (32.7 vs.\ 28.6/29.8), and pair classification (71.6 vs.\ 63.8/67.9).
+\paragraph{Gemini Embedding excels on classification tasks over E5 variants.} While E5 variants lead overall, \textit{Gemini embedding 001} is strongest on most classification-style families: single-label classification (50.0 vs.\ 49.8 for \mefive{} and 49.7 for \afriefive), multi-label classification (32.7 vs.\ 28.6/29.8), and pair classification (71.6 vs.\ 63.8/67.9).
 It also tops retrieval (77.5) and semantic textual similarity (65.0).
-These strengths suggest Gemini’s instruction/data mix particularly benefits discriminative judgment tasks and sentence-level similarity scoring.
+These strengths suggest Gemini’s instruction and data mix particularly benefits discriminative judgment tasks and sentence-level similarity scoring.